Chaco Marshall Review

-These flops are simple and elegant, flying under the radar of the strictest summertime dress codes.
-If they don't let you in wearing these flops, you're probably better off not going anyway.
+These flips are simple and elegant, flying under the radar of the strictest summertime dress codes.
+If they don't let you in wearing these babies, you're probably better off not going anyway.
 Paired with your nicest slacks or your grubbiest shorts, the Marshall seems perfectly at home.
 What they won't do is distract from fungus-infected gnarly rock climber toes, raft guide trench foot, or the dreaded Yosemite dirt feet.
-Clean your feet, cause not even this stylish flip-flop is going to get rid the smell.
+Clean your feet, cause not even this stylish flip-flop is going to get rid of the smell.

 Chaco's out-on-the-town entry into high-class flops doesn't disappoint.
 While the leather is a nice touch, these flops retain the features we've come to love from other Chaco flops and sandals: comfort and durability so you can roam foreign cities for hours or just lay around at the beach.